getify/foi-lang/formalization-work/Syntactic-Grammar.md

    BuiltIn deliberately NOT admitted at either segment: user source may not declare hooks on built-in namespaces.
-Self-hosted stdlib definitions that do exactly that are layer-0 bootstrap source, admitted by a compiler mode that relaxes BuiltIn — not by this grammar.
+Self-hosted stdlib definitions that do exactly that are runtime-bootstrap source, admitted by the compiler mode of Foi-Specification §10.1 -- not by this grammar.
 This is the one place DefHookName diverges from DefTypeName (§18), which admits BuiltIn at every segment. *) DefHookName           := Identifier (Period Identifier)?;